 It’s a good idea to install grab bars throughout the bathroom, so people can gently lower themselves into place and more easily get up.
 It used to be that grab bars meant a handyman and an electric drill, but this is no longer the case.
 You can now get some pretty amazing suction cup grab bars which can take up to 160 pounds of force.

-If you live in a two-storied home, you may want to.
+If you live in a two-storied home, you may want to consider getting a stair lift.
 This will allow people with disabilities to easily get up and down your stairs by themselves- even when they’re home alone.

 If you have a step at your entryway, it can be difficult for people to get in and out of the door.
 It’s a good idea to look into a threshold ramp, which can be moved out of the way when necessary.